 - Discuss the use of the evaluation forms for SCE and the CPI for LCE with the CI at the beginning of the experience.
 Complete the student's version of the evaluation documents and discuss CIs assessment and feedback (at midterm for LCE) and at final for SCE and LCE.
-Both the student and the CI should be proactive in the completing documentation of all assessments but it is the student's responsibility for timely completion and submission. - Communicate openly with CI regarding learning opportunities, questions or differences between CI and student, and learning style and format of feedback.
-If the CI and student are not able to resolve a conflict, the SCCE should be notified for assistance.
-If unresolved, the DCE should be contacted.
-The student, the SCCE and/or CI may contact the DCE whenever needed. - Attend midterm Review and Reflection Forums for feedback and clarifications where applicable and as directed by DCE
+Both the student and the CI should be proactive in the completing documentation of all assessments, but it is the student's responsibility for timely completion and submission. - Communicate openly with CI regarding learning opportunities, questions or differences between CI and student, and learning style and format of feedback.
+If the CI and student are not able to resolve a conflict, the SCCE/DCE should be notified for assistance. - Attend Midterm Review and Reflection Forums for feedback and clarifications where applicable and as directed by DCE.